bumic/bestofml/README.md

-# Best of Neural Networks Resources
+# Best of Machine Learning Resources
-_A repository for sharing best of resources for learning neural networks.
+_A repository for sharing best of resources for learning the current state of the art in machine learning.
 Suggested by my friend, [Tommy Unger](https://github.com/tommy-u)._

 # __Soft Introduction to Neural Networks Resources__
 ---